Delhi School of Journalism protests: Background

 Delhi School of Journalism started in 2017 through a makeshift arrangement hosted at University Stadium in North Campus of University of Delhi.
 It did not have any proper classrooms and infrastructure needed for functioning of a Journalism course.
 The administration promised to resolve all issues and provide necessary infrastructure in few months.
 Students of inaugural batch started to demand minimum infrastructure since March 2018.
 As a result, a temporary library was started with seating capacity of 6 people for a batch of 120 students.
 Later, with no progress happening and with start of technical papers in the second year, the demand of basic infrastructure and media lab took momentum and students started their agitation which continued for more than a year in phases.

 Demands

 The students started indefinite sit in protest and classes were suspended.
-The demands of students included media lab, access to university central library, sporting facilities, a proper cafeteria, review of fees, permanent appointment of faculty, hostel facility for outsiders, removal of compulsory foreign language courses, I.C.T lab.
-There were also allegations of mismanagement of funds and students demanded independent investigation body and immediate removal of Honorary Director Professor J. P. Dubey and Officer on Special Duty Manasvini M. Yogi.
+The demands of students included media lab, access to university central library, sporting facilities, a proper cafeteria, review of fees, permanent appointment of faculty, hostel facility for outsiders, removal of compulsory foreign language courses and I.C.T lab.
+There were also allegations of mismanagement of funds and students demanded an independent investigation body and immediate removal of Honorary Director Professor J. P. Dubey and Officer on Special Duty Manasvini M. Yogi.